ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 ## Installation

-netcatchat is just a single shell script, but you can also install it with Nix from the [(CLEARNET) NUR](https://github.com/nix-community/NUR) with the following attribute:
+netcatchat is just a single shell script, but you can also install it with Nix from the NUR (https://github.com/nix-community/NUR) with the following
+attribute:

 ```nix
 nur.repos.ona-li-toki-e-jan-Epiphany-tawa-mi.netcatchat